The Operational Dimension of Investment Management

 Expanded due diligence package: We are developing a comprehensive due diligence questionnaire (DDQ) that covers all standard allocator questions about firm structure, investment process, operational infrastructure, and risk management.
 This document, combined with the BTT framework documentation and performance record, will constitute a complete institutional-grade due diligence package.

-Compliance framework: As GZC grows and considers formal registered investment adviser status, we are developing the compliance infrastructure — policies, procedures, and recordkeeping — appropriate for the firm's next stage of institutional development.
+Compliance framework: GZC operates as a Georgia Exempt Reporting Adviser and continues to develop the compliance infrastructure — policies, procedures, and recordkeeping — appropriate for the firm's continued institutional development.

 Client portal: We are evaluating a dedicated client communication portal that would provide investors with on-demand access to performance reports, research publications, portfolio commentary, and the ability to submit questions directly to the portfolio manager.
 This supplements the existing IBKR platform access with GZC-branded communication infrastructure.